jraysajulga/QuanTP/README.md

     computing and research.
 2. The Galaxy Jetstream instance requires that all users input an email address to access tools and workflows.
 To register, perform the following steps:
-   a.
-Click on the “Login or Register” tab and click on “Register”.
+   - Click on the “Login or Register” tab and click on “Register”.
 Enter an email address, password and public name of choosing. [ NOTE: Users choosing to remain anonymous can enter an email in the form of "guest@galaxyp.org", along with a password and public name of your choosing.
 Also note that this instance is solely for training purposes, and not for long-term use or testing with large datasets.]
-   b.
-Once registered, click on the "User" tab and click on “Login” with your user credentials.
+   - Once registered, click on the "User" tab and click on “Login” with your user credentials.

 3. The Galaxy interface is divided into three panels: a _Tool pane_ on the left side of the